 Splitting & merging words.
-We use our access to arithmetical functions to define splitting and merging operations on words.
-Consider the arithmetical function which is the well-known Cantor zigzag bijection that Cantor used to prove the countability of the rational numbers \mathbb{Q} .
-This function is a composition of the basic arithmetical functions that we already established are primitive recursive.
-So, the maps $(v, w) \mapsto u$ if #u = z(#v, #w) is a primitive recursive function.
-We write v w := u and call this operation merging v and w into a single word.
+We use our access to arithmetical functions to define splitting and merging operations on binary words.
+Consider the arithmetical function which is the well-known Cantor zigzag bijection that Cantor used to prove the countability of the rational numbers \mathbb{Q} (cf. the proof of Lemma 1.1).
+This function is a composition of the basic arithmetical functions that we already established are primitive recursive, and hence by Theorem 4.22 computable.
+So, the map $(v, w) \mapsto u$ if #u = z(#v, #w) is a computable function.
+We write v w := u and call this operation $merging\ v$ and w into a single word.